 If you file a civil lawsuit that seeks monetary damages, should you expect the case to reach the trial phase of the litigation process?
 Despite the publicity given to high-profile personal injury cases, the fact remains that most personal injury cases never see the light inside of a courtroom.
 Instead, both parties agree to negotiate a settlement.
-If the Morgan and Morgan personal injury lawyer representing you recommends negotiating a settlement, your attorney follows a three-step process in an attempt to get you the compensation that you deserve.
+If the Morgan & Morgan New York, LLC, A Professional Limited Liability Company formed in the State of Florida personal injury lawyer representing you recommends negotiating a settlement, your attorney follows a three-step process in an attempt to get you the compensation that you deserve.

 Calculate a Reasonable Value for Compensation